EliotJean/EliotJean/README.md

 ### About me

 Physicist by training, data analyst by profession, and problem-solver at heart.
-I love science, math and data - especially when they come together to help us understand complex systems.
+I love science, math and data, especially when they come together to help us understand complex systems.
 Whether it's modeling physical phenomena, analyzing data, or developing models, I'm always eager to dive deep and find meaningful insights.

 ### Currently
-- Automating data ingestion and validation to improve efficiency and robustness in key processes at **CREALP** (Centre de Recherche sur l'Envionnement Alpin)
+- R&D SWE/Data scientist at Skysoft-ATM.
 - Pursing my learning in data structures and algorithms, and in machine learning/deep learning.

 ### Education